10+ Tips to Creating Successful Packaging Design

 Updated April 5, 2019

-TIP 1: Know Your Audience!
+TIP 1: Know Your Customer!

-Do your homework and find out whom you are selling to.
+Do your homework and find out who you are selling to.
 Is it a woman, 35+ age that likes to garden OR a man, 55+ that is a do-it-yourselfer?

-TIP 2: Are Benefits Prominently Displayed?
+TIP 2: Are Your Product Benefits Prominently Displayed?

 Many people focus on features to show how easy the product is to use or how good it tastes.

 TIP 3: Consider Multiple Designs.

 Don’t get stuck on one design.
 What you need is some objectivity.
 Look at multiple designs, print them out and set them next to each other.

 What stands out?
 What catches your eye first?
 Get your family and friends involved—they are consumers too.

 The bottom line is don’t think that just because YOU like it, your customer will too.
 Test, test, test.